jeanhaley32/BlizApp/readme.md

  ### Pagination
   The server implementation I created supports paginations.
 It does this by reading the `pages` field provided by our initial call to the Hearthstone API and modifying the loop target to this int.
   This is not necessary for the bounds of this project, as with the filtered restrictions, we only ever see a max of 16 cards, which will only ever fit on one page.
-However I noticed the pagination and had fun solving the problem.
+However, I noticed the pagination and had fun solving the problem.
 I tested this with a much broader filter and verified I was able to process multiple pages; I added a limit (set to ten) because 140 pages take far too long.

-  Since pagination was not really necessary, I stopped myself from further improving on this.
+  Since pagination was not necessary, I stopped myself from further improving on this.
 But I can think of a few ideas to get more cards in a single request and reduce pagination requests to one or two.
-I think you might be able to make a request for multiple pages by adding comma-separated values, that's how I was able to gather a mix of card classes in one request.
+I think you might be able to request multiple pages by adding comma-separated values, that's how I was able to gather a mix of card classes in one request.
 But I'm not going to mess with this further.

  ### Server-Side Renderer
   - All ten pre-sorted cards are rendered into a page that is then sent to the client.